sortiz4/rchmod/README.md

 # Chmodrt
-Chmodrt is a simple utility that recursively changes the mode of directories or files and is only compatible with Unix systems.
-Numeric modes must be an octal between one and four digits.
-Symbolic modes are not supported.
+Chmodrt is a simple utility that recursively changes the mode of directories or files and runs wherever `chmod` is installed.
+Both numeric and symbolic modes are supported.

 ## Usage
 Changing files requires the `-f` option.